-- Personal illness with a physician's note; - Death in the immediate family; - Religious holidays as prescribed by the State Department of Education; or to participate in religious instruction (For an excused absence for religious holiday, the parent must submit a written note at least 5 days in advance to the Attendance Office); - Administrative reasons (e.g., suspension from school); - Verified legal obligations; - Extended periods of illness, which are covered by a written statement from a physician indicating that he/she, ordered the absence. - Circumstances beyond the control of the parent - Circumstances where the parent has reasonable concerns for the child's health and safety - School injuries
+- Personal illness with a physician's note; - Death in the immediate family; - Religious holidays as prescribed by the State Department of Education; or to participate in religious instruction (For an excused absence for religious holiday, the parent must submit a written note at least 5 days in advance to the Attendance Office); - Administrative reasons (e.g., suspension from school); - Verified legal obligations; - Extended periods of illness, which are covered by a written statement from a physician indicating that he/she, ordered the absence. - Circumstances beyond the control of the parent - Circumstances where the parent has reasonable concerns for the child's health and safety

 Absence for the above reasons will not be counted toward totals for loss of credit.
 Students absent for the excused reasons listed above will be given the opportunity to make up missing work and exams.
 Work must be made up by the student.
 Absence from final Exams (or, if applicable, Mid-term Exams) will be excused ONLY with a note from a doctor.
-Makeups of these exams must be arranged with subject teachers, School counselor(s), and the Department Heads.
-Special education students will receive their makeup summative work with their resource room teachers.
+Make-ups of these exams must be arranged with subject teachers and the Department Heads.

-ABSENCES FOR ILLNESS
+B. ABSENCE FOR ILLNESS

 It is expected that a parent/guardian phone the Attendance Office to report their student absent.
 This phone call should be made before 8:00 A.M. and may be left on the Attendance Office voice mail.
-The Academy reserves the right to request written documentation for the absence, at the discretion of the Academy's administration.
+The Academy reserves the right to request a written documentation for the absence, at the discretion of the Academy's administration.
 Failure to comply with this procedure may lead to disciplinary action.
 Under no circumstances will excuse notes be accepted at the end of the year to account for prior student absence.
 Participation in school sanctioned field trips and other such programs will not be considered as absence from school, although teachers must list participating students as absent from class.

-UNEXCUSED ABSENCES
+C. UNEXCUSED ABSENCES